HSOFEUP/HSO----VideoMount/README.md

 ## Software

 The camera intrinsic parameters are used to correct the lens distorsion.
-Allows user to rever the image, make zoom on center and contrast enhacement.
+Allows user to reverse the image, make zoom on center and contrast enhacement.

 ## Dependencies
 Emgu CV